Sakura thought she was out of tears.

 Silver studies the question, eyes narrowed as he sucks on the end of the gummy braid, then gently peels a string off with his teeth.
 The book he read didn’t really go into much of what each warlord thought of the other two’s reluctance.
 One of the warlords, Takeda, never even wrote about his political thoughts, and instead practically all the writing directly from him involved his records of training pokemon to be ridden into battle for combat purposes rather than just transport.
 So, as usual with his tutor’s assignments, Silver would have to look up secondary and ancillary sources to try and model the ancient warlord’s perspective.

 This takes him over an hour to do, and his candy whip is long gone by the time he finishes.
-He eyes the jar afterward, but it’s only there for reinforcement of positive actions, and he doesn’t think his father would think “continuing to do the same task because I’m getting bored but didn’t stop” qualifies.
-Not that he is getting bored, but… they’re just so tasty.
+He eyes the jar a few times during, but it’s only there for reinforcement of positive actions, and he doesn’t think his father would think “continuing to do the same task because I’m getting bored but didn’t stop” qualifies.
+They’re just so tasty.

 Once he finishes with Takeda, however, he does think he deserves another to keep working, and that he can justify it to Father later.
 He gets up and goes to the jar, only to stop as the screen snaps back on and he hears his father say, “Thank you, Kiba.
 Let him in please.”

-Silver blinks, then hurries back to his seat in front of the secured monitor that’s connected directly to the camera in Father’s office.
+Silver blinks, then hurries back to his seat in front of the secure monitor.
 The candy can wait.

 Once again the door opens, this time without a knock first, and in comes an athletic man with dark skin, a roguish beard, and a dark navy coat that flares at his knees when he walks.
 He’s followed by his own pair of minions, an even more muscular man who’s almost as wide as the door and a woman with wild hair that goes down to her waist.
 Silver wonders if everyone in their organizations dresses the way they do, and how they keep them secret if so.
 If Father made everyone that works for him wear a uniform… well, that might be pretty cool, actually, judging by his visitors today.

 “Gio!
 Good to see you!”
 Archie walks up to Father and extends an arm to his side, as if getting ready to slap the Gym Leader.
-Silver’s eyes go wide, and his mouth drops open as Father’s arm rises to meet it when it swings, and the two clasp arms.
+Silver’s eyes go wide, and his mouth drops open as Father mirrors the motion and rises to meet it when it swings, and the two clasp arms.
 He’s never seen Father greet someone with anything but a brief handshake, a nod of the head, and just once, a bow.

 “Welcome, Archie.
 Shelly, Matt.”
 The minions get the head nod, and nod or wave back.
 “I take it the voyage went well?”